sidiclaudio/feather-react-app/README.md

 # Solution

-**1. Prepare an Amazon Linux 2 EC2 instance by deploying a CodeDeploy agent.
+**1. Setup CLOUDFORMATION template for preparing an Amazon Linux 2 EC2 instance on which we will install CodeDeploy agent.
 We will use Cloudformation to deploy the EC2 instance with the user-data script below:**

 ``` #!/bin/bash
 yum -y update